Pastor Chris Oyakhilome Teaching Hospital: History

 The hospital was founded in May 1993 by Sir Gabriel Osawaru Igbinedion as a crucial component of the Igbinedion University.

 In 2020, Professor Bazuaye Nosakhare was appointed as Chief Medical Director of the hospital.

 Renaming to Pastor Chris Oyakhilome Teaching Hospital

 The Igbinedion University Teaching Hospital underwent a renaming process and was officially renamed the Pastor Chris Oyakhilome Teaching Hospital.
 The renaming was initiated by the Chancellor of Igbinedion University, Sir Gabriel Igbinedion.

 The announcement took place during the convocation ceremony of the institution's 2021/2022 academic session held in Okada town.
 The new name honors Pastor Chris Oyakhilome, the founder of LoveWorld Ministries, for his contributions to humanity and development.
 Alongside the renaming, Pastor Chris Oyakhilome was awarded an honorary Doctor of Science degree, and the Chancellor facilitated a land donation to LoveWorld Ministries.

 Facilities

 Pastor Chris Oyakhilome Teaching Hospital has facilities dedicated to various medical specialties.

-Medical programs

-The hospital plays a pivotal role in medical education by providing training opportunities for medical students from Igbinedion University as well as other institutions.
-It offers various residency and fellowship programs across different specialties.

-The hospital provides practical training opportunities for medical students from Igbinedion University and other institutions.

-Research

-Research is a fundamental aspect of Pastor Chris Oyakhilome Teaching Hospital's mission.